marciska/pba-marciska/task0/README.md

 ### Creating a Branch

-To do this assignement, you need to be in the branch `task0`.
+To do this assignment, you need to be in the branch `task0`.
 You can always check your the current branch by

 ```bash
 $ git branch -a   # list all branches, showing the current branch